-Our audit committee is composed of Messrs.
-Casaroll, Urban and Wahby, and our Board has determined that each of the members of our audit committee is "independent," defined under and required by the federal securities laws and the rules of The Nasdaq National Market, including Rule 10A-3(b)(i) under the Exchange Act.
+Our Audit Committee is composed of Messrs.
+Casaroll, Urban and Wahby, with Mr. Wahby serving as Chairman, and our Board has determined that each of the members of our audit committee is "independent," defined under and required by the federal securities laws and the rules of The Nasdaq National Market, including Rule 10A-3(b)(i) under the Exchange Act.
 That is, the Board has determined that none of them has a relationship with us that may interfere with their independence from us and our management.
+During 2007, the Audit Committee met five times.